-- Threatened species and Archaeological remains discovery processes will be discussed before each job site commences work. - Mitigation and enhancement measures for fish habitat.
+- Threatened species and archaeological remains discovery processes will be discussed before each job site commences work. - Mitigation and enhancement measures for fish habitat will be discussed and implemented where possible.

 Consent Compliance Monitoring

 A resource consent compliance monitoring regime has been developed in consultation with the Resource Use Directorate (RUD).
 The Integrated Catchment Management Environmental team will be implementing this process.